IPL Orange Cap Winners – A Complete List from 2008 to 2025

 * Highest Score: 107

-Chris Gayle retained the Orange Cap in 2012, becoming the first player to win the award twice.
-He smashed 733 runs at a 160+ strike rate including one century and seven fifties.
+Gayle retained the Orange Cap in 2012, becoming the first player to win it twice.
+This season, he was even more dominant, amassing 733 runs in 14 innings at a stunning strike rate of 160.74.
+He registered one century and seven fifties, ensuring his team always got off to explosive starts.

 * Runs: 733